merfre/Hull_Microbiome_Cluster_Workflow/README.md

 *If you wish to change the Kraken2 database used:*

-Be sure to follow instructions in the Kraken2 manual to create your database and then place it (the whole database directory) into this directory:
+Be sure to follow instructions in the Kraken2 manual to create your database and then place it (the whole database directory) into the workflow's database directory:

     ./resources/databases/